EngruugbeJimmy/Portfolio-mobile-view/README.md

 ### Prerequisites

 - IDE to edit and run the code (We use Visual Studio Code 🔥).
-- Git to version control your stages.
+- Git to versionning your work.

 ### Usage